lsst/LDM-PMT/index.rst

 Planning packages, together with Milestones form the *Baseline Plan*.
 The plan is under change control.

-The plan is stable, any change to the plan, including changing scope, cost or schedule must be approved by the appropriete change control body:
+The plan is stable, any change to the plan, including changing scope, cost or schedule must be approved by the appropriate change control body:

 * Change Control Board approval for any non-trivial change to a planning package or Level 1 and Level 2 milestone